canndrew/netsim/docs/07_packet_loss.md

 # Packet loss

-On [last tutorial](06_latency.md) we saw how to introduce some latency in our network.
+In the [last tutorial](06_latency.md) we saw how to introduce some latency to our network.
 This time we will go even further and make our network even less reliable by dropping some packets.

 ## Sample network

-This time we will have a very simple network consisting of two nodes connected via router:
+This time we will have a very simple network consisting of two nodes connected via a router:

 ```
                       +--------+